ChapelR/ggz/API.md

 Event properties:
 - `element`: This property holds the removed sprite container's `<img>` element as a JQuery instance.

-Runs when a sprite is finished rendering.
-This event is emitted for every sprite rendered individually.
+Runs when a sprite container is removed.
+This event is emitted for every sprite container that is removed individually.
+Note that sprite containers are re-used often, so not every sprite that is changed will ultimately trigger this event, only when the container (not the image) is removed.

+> Note to self: this is probably confusing and maybe this event shouldn't be documented.

 ### `render-init`